FireDynamics/VRSmokeVis/README.md

 _These requirements are only mandatory if not manually preprocessing the fds data as described [here](../../wiki#manually-before-runtime)._

 ### Without editor
-When there is no need for the editor, no further installation
+When there is no need for the editor, no further installation will be required.
+Just execute the binary for your system in [the latest release](../../releases/).
+If there is no binary available for your system, please follow to the _With editor_ instructions below instead.

 ### With editor